wooferzfg/wwrando/README.md

 **Custom Player Models**

-Allows you to customize Link, but "casual" outfits will only be seen before getting the tunic or during Second Quest
+Allows you to customize Link, but "casual" outfits will only be seen before getting the tunic or if playing Second Quest

 Models can be found on [the github repository](https://github.com/Sage-of-Mirrors/Custom-Wind-Waker-Player-Models), on [GameBanana](https://gamebanana.com/games/6173), or the [ WW Randomizer Discord](https://discord.gg/r2963mt)
 Add them to the models folder.